Distance Learning at a Social Distance

 “All parents should please help us,” he said at a Presidential Task Force COVID-19 briefing.
 “At the point where we are now, we are asking that students can learn online.
 We have made a lot of provisions for that.”

-David Philips is the director of a locally-run Sweet Water Academy in Abuja Down, slum community in Port Harcourt where students’ families don’t have the money for food, let alone iPads.
+David Philips is the director of a locally-run Sweet Water Academy in Abuja Down, a slum community in Port Harcourt where students’ families don’t have the money for food, let alone iPads.

 “The e-learning initiative is a welcome development.
 But we are limited due to the reliability on local power supply, which is not constant,” he explains.